Ultimate Forza Horizon 5 Drift Tune Guide

 Shifting – Manual

-The Automatic Shifting Setting is programmed to use high gear every chance it gets, which causes your car to drop off its powerband.
-This will give the rear tires a chance to catch up and grip up. – forcing the car to go straight.
-Not cool when your goal is to spin up the rear wheels.
+Automatic shifting is (typically) programmed to upshift at the earliest opportunity.
+This lets the rear tires grip up. – forcing the car to go straight.
+Not cool when your goal is to spin up the rear wheels!

 Driving Line – Optional

-The most basic driving line – out-in-out – is generally the fastest way around any corner.
+The most basic Driving Line – out-in-out – is generally the fastest way around any corner.
 In road racing and rally events, the Driving Line setting can help beginners find the best line for the fastest lap times in Horizon 5.
-The same is true for drifting.

 Damage & Tire Wear – Off

-Generally, we think that Damage is an awesome feature to have in Forza Horizon 5.
-After all, it adds some much-needed realism to an otherwise arcade-esque racing game.
+Generally, we feel that Damage and Tire Wear is an awesome feature in Forza Horizon 5.
+After all, it adds some much-needed realism to an otherwise arcade-esque racing game, but it’s more useful for racers than drifters.

 Rewind – Optional

-Creating The Ultimate Forza Horizon 5 Drift Tune
+Getting Started With Forza Horizon 5 Drift Tunes

 Drift setups are a matter of personal preference.
-So the more ideal route to go about drift setups in Forza Horizon 5 is to copy a great base drift tune that you can tweak to suit your needs.
+The ideal route for drift setups in Forza Horizon 5 is to start with a great base drift tune and then learn how to tweak it to suit your specific needs and drifting style.

-With that said, we have outlined some of the must-have upgrades and settings for building the ideal drift car in Forza Horizon 5.
-You can use these values as a base drift tune/setup that you can slowly tweak to make drifting any car more pleasurable in-game.
+We’ve outlined some must-have upgrades and settings for building the ideal drift car in Forza Horizon 5.
+You can use these as a base drift tune/setup that you can slowly tweak to make drifting any car more enjoyable in-game.

-Now that you have a good idea of why certain parts and upgrades were chosen for this guide, we can move on to the next section of this guide where we upgrade and tweak your chosen car for the best possible drift experience in Forza Horizon 5.
+Now that you know why certain parts and upgrades were chosen for this guide, we can move on to the next section, where we upgrade and tweak your chosen car for the best possible drift experience in Forza Horizon 5.

 Must-Have Drifting Upgrades For The Best Forza Horizon 5 Drift Tune